 The Supplemental Indentures providing for the issuance of the Series 2009B BABs, the Series 2010B BABs and Series 2010C CREBs effectively provide a credit for the scheduled amount of each Federal Subsidy payment against the computation of debt service on the Series 2009B BABs, the Series 2010B BABs and Series 2010C CREBs, respectively, such that for the calculation of "Debt Service Requirement" as used to determine the Parity Common Reserve Requirement, the rate covenant and the test for the issuance of additional Bonds, the amount of the Federal Subsidy payments scheduled to be received in the relevant period will be excluded from the relevant calculation of debt service for such period.
-See "DEBT SERVICE REQUIREMENTS" for the amounts of the scheduled payments of the Federal Subsidies payments and APPENDIX D - "Summary of Certain Provisions of the Indenture - Definitions" for the definition of "Debt Service Requirements."
-The calculation of the scheduled amount of each Federal Subsidy payment described above takes into account the reductions mandated by the Balanced

-Budget and Emergency Deficit Control Act of 1985, as amended, which, for federal government's fiscal year ending September 30, 2021 is expected to be 5.9% of each Federal Subsidy payment.
+See "DEBT SERVICE REQUIREMENTS" for the amounts of the scheduled payments of the Federal Subsidies payments and APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Definitions" for the definition of "Debt Service Requirements."
+The calculation of the scheduled amount of each Federal Subsidy payment described above takes into account the reductions mandated by the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, which, for the federal government's fiscal year ending September 30, 2024 is 5.7% of each Federal Subsidy payment.